easy-graph/easy-graph.github.io/docs/_sources/hypergraph.rst.txt

     If the added hyperedges have duplicate hyperedges, those duplicate hyperedges will be automatically merged with specified merge_op.
     If merge_op = 'sum', the weight is the sum of duplicate hyperedges weights.
-    If merge_op = 'mean', the weight is the average of sum of duplicate hyperedges weights.
+    If merge_op = 'mean', the weight is the average sum of duplicate hyperedges weights.

 Create a hypergraph based on the k-nearest neighbors of the features.